DexterInd/GoPiGo/Software/Python/Examples/GPS_Bot/README.md

 ## GPS Bot
 - This example is for using the GoPiGo to move around and get the Latitude and Longitude coordinates and save them to a file
 - You can run the **basic_robot_control** program to control the GoPiGo robot
+- Use the file "gps_hardware_test.py" to test your GPS hardware on the GoPiGo or GrovePi.

 ![ GoPiGo ](https://raw.githubusercontent.com/DexterInd/GoPiGo/master/GoPiGo_Chassis-300.jpg)